witfyl-ravped/urbit-react-cookbook/addingmembers.md

   }
 ```

-We're making an array since the `addMembers()` function is a capable of adding multiple ships at a time and only accepts an array of ships.
+Notice that we're creating an array since the `addMembers()` function is capable of adding multiple `ship`s at a time and so its input requires an array.
 See for yourself at `@urbit/api/dist/groupStoreAction.lib.d.ts`.
-So we push our ship into this array and send it along with the `group` into `addMembers()`.
-Like in previous examples our users are selecting the group from a drop down menu, and for that we need the `group` to be a string i.e. `Path`.
-That means that we will once again need `resourceFromPath()` since `addMembers()` accepts the group data as a `Resource`.
+So we push our single `ship` into this array and send it into `addMembers()` along with the name of the `group` we're adding members to.
+Like in previous examples our users are selecting the `group` from a dropdown menu, and for that we need the `group` to be a string i.e. `Path`.
+This means that we will once again need `resourceFromPath()` to change it back into a `Resource` since that is the data type `addMembers()` expects.

 ## UI

-After that we just need the UI to collect data from our user which we see on line 595:
+Now we just need the UI to collect data from our user which we see on line 595:

 ```
     <form